benc-uk/k6-reporter/archive/readme.md

 # K6 HTML Report Converter

+### 🎇 NOTE - This version is no longer maintained, it's kept here purely for reference purposes

+---

 Simple Go command line application to convert the results of a K6 load test into a HTML report.
 [K6 is a modern, developer focused load testing tool](https://k6.io/)